RIDHAM-03/Resume-Builder/README.md

 > Disclaimer: To enhance the vision and usage, we are shadowing our user's interactions.
 This is solely performed to serve you better

-Learn more about our design in the [*E-Resume — Build a professional resume: Design case study* Medium post.](https://uxplanet.org/e-resume-build-a-professional-resume-design-case-study-3dc02a6359ea)
+Learn more about our design in the [*Resume — Build a professional resume: Design case study* Medium post.](https://uxplanet.org/e-resume-build-a-professional-resume-design-case-study-3dc02a6359ea)

 ## Contributing Guide